steno-aarhus/research/about/quarto.md

 the content of the website.
 Markdown is widely used on the internet for things like forums, blogs, or social media posts.
-And because Quarto uses Markdown, which is a plain text format, it is easy to use with GitHub and is easy to build automated scripts to run checks on the files.
+And because Quarto uses Markdown, which is a plain text format, it is easy to use with GitHub making it easy to build automated scripts to run checks on the files.

 Quarto includes many built-in accessibility features, such as adding